aurelia/documentation/English/docs.md

 </template>
 ```

+>**Note:** It's important to note that you should NOT add an `if` behavior around a `<content>` element.
+The ShadowDOM does not support dynamically adding these elements they way you might expect.
+Instead, use a `show` behavior on a parent element.

 <h4 id="repeat"><a href="#repeat">repeat</a></h4>

 The `repeat` Custom Attribute allows you to render a template multiple times, once for each item in an array.
-Here's an example that renders out a list of customer names:
+Here's an example of how that renders out a list of customer names:

 ```markup
 <ul>